 First a market is defined by the product marketer, who recognizes any existing market gaps, priorities and opportunities.
 Opportunities are then assessed, market requirements are analyzed, potential customers identified and current competitors are researched.

 This would suit a candidate with market insight, a sound understanding of researching market requirements and a strong knowledge of competitor and data analysis to track and measure results compared to revenue to determine ROI.
+Getting the product placed and launched effectively has become a critical strand of overall online marketing strategy.

 Once a marketing position is decided, it is the product marketer’s job to drive the messaging across all available channels.
 The product marketer delivers this messaging to key stakeholders both internally and to the potential market.
 For example the sales team must be armed with the information they need to pitch the product offering.
 Through lead generation across multiple channels, digital and non-digital, product marketing targets prospective customers.
 A thorough knowledge of all available channels used to distribute the messaging is essential, and superb communication skills are a must.